idontgitthiscode/idontgitthiscode/README.md

 Hey, my name is Torben(29) I'm a 💻WebDev Rookie from Hamburg, 🇩🇪 Germany.
 My previous Major was Business Psychology 🧠 before that I worked 10 years in Sales and Marketing also here and there and so on.
 But I was always into Computer Science.
 So here I am.🖖✌

 👨‍💻 I'm currently learning JavaScript and getting deeper into Bootstrap5.
-I Also taking CS50 at HavardX.
+I also taking CS50 at HavardX.

 🐙 I'm up for contributions!